phpMussel/phpMussel/readme.txt

  1. PRE-RAMBLE

  < Excerpt from phpmussel.php >
- phpMussel version 0.2 (main script by Maikuolan, signatures by ClamAV).
+ phpMussel version 0.2a (main script by Maikuolan, signatures by ClamAV).
- Last Updated (phpMussel, this version): 26th September 2013.
+ Last Updated (phpMussel, this version): 1st October 2013.

  Special thanks to ClamAV for both project inspiration and for the signature files that this script utilises, without which, the script would simply not